NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Method

-\textbf{Relationship with Label Correction.} Some existing studies attempt to extract useful supervisory signals from noisy data by generating pseudo-labels within semi-supervised learning frameworks.
-These methods typically rely on a label-correlation assumption to correctly distinguish samples with noisy labels—a problem that remains challenging and largely unresolved.
-In contrast, our noisy-label simulation directly provides the update shift $\Delta \mathbf{W}_c$ required by NC-SAM without explicitly identifying which samples are mislabeled.
-Thus, the two approaches are orthogonal and serve different purposes.
-Experimental results further show that our method can substantially enhance the performance and generalization ability of label-correction–based approaches.
+Some existing studies attempt to extract useful supervisory signals from noisy data by generating pseudo-labels within semi-supervised learning frameworks.
+These methods typically rely on a label-correlation assumption to distinguish clean from noisy samples, which remains challenging under heavy noise.
+By contrast, our noisy-label simulation is not designed to recover clean annotations; instead, it estimates the compensation term $\Delta\mathbf{w}_c$ required by NCSAM.
+The two ideas are therefore orthogonal.
+Theoretically, our method can also complement label-correction approaches by improving their optimization robustness.